kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### Flow Control

-The following steps denote the flow of a series of in-place resize operations for a Pod with ResizePolicy set to NotRequired for all its Containers.
+The following steps denote the flow of a series of in-place resize operations for a Pod with ResizePolicy set to PreferNoRestart for all its Containers.
 This is intentionally hitting various edge-cases to demonstrate.

 ```